stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ### Depth-Stencil Pipeline Stage

-To resolve the issue of the overlapping fragments, either the geometry needs to be ordered by distance from the camera, or the _depth test_ is enabled to ensure that obscured fragments are not rendered.
+The second problem is that fragments are being rendered arbitrarily overlapping, either the geometry needs to be ordered by distance from the camera, or the _depth test_ is enabled to ensure that obscured fragments are ignored.
 The depth test uses the _depth buffer_ which is a special attachment that records the distance of each rendered fragment, discarding subsequent fragments that are closer to the camera.

 The depth test is configured by a new pipeline stage: